igatitech/PicsCollection/README.md

 ## How to run the project?

-- Make sure you have an active internet connect and connected with Physical device or you can use Xcode Simulator too.
+- Make sure you have an active internet connection and connected with a Physical device or you can use Xcode Simulator too.
 - download or clone the project
 - Open .xcworkspace file from your project folder
 - Run the project from Xcode